asaadsaad/CS569-Homework-04-2/README.md

 ## Create `results.md` file and write down your answer
 * Which component lifecycle-hook triggers when the application loads?
 * Which component lifecycle-hook triggers during the change detection cycle?
-* Implement `OnChanges` and `DoCheck` interfaces for the children components in the previous application.
+* Implement `OnChanges` and `DoCheck` and `AfterViewChecked` interfaces for the children components in the previous application.
 * Notice when each hook is triggered.
 Write down your results.
 * Optimize the application performance so any child component does not have to be included in the change detection cycle unless their input value has changed.
 * Which buttons would you remove to have the application comply with your optimization?
 Why?